PardesiCat/my-dwm/README.md

 ## shortcuts added

- pavucontrol flameshot nwg-drawer , catboii ( personal script inside /bin/bash for multiple custom scripts)
+ pavucontrol flameshot polo file manager , catboii ( personal script inside /bin/bash for multiple custom scripts)

-## some of my Requirements
+## some of my Requirements and configs

- sudo pacman --needed -S xorg-server xorg-xinit xorg-xrandr xcompmgr alacritty dmenu alsa-lib alsa-util feh ibus neovim nano
+ now my dwm configs or requirements can be found in [this-repo](https://github.com/PardesiCat/my-dwm-confs)